Projects

 Lyndon is the “Covered Bridge Capital of the NEK” and the home to five historic covered bridges.
 With renewed Town commitment to these assets, planning for their continued presence is underway.

 The biggest news is the acquisition of Sanborn Bridge by the Town of Lyndon and the seeking of funds for its revitalization.
 The restoration of this Paddleford Truss bridge is a $1.5M project.
 Preservation Trust of Vermont has seeded the project by awarding Sanborn CB a 2022 Bruhn Revitalization Grant of $100,000.
-Additional grant funding has been awarded by Vermont Housing & Conservation Board, USDA Rural Development, Northern Borders Regional Commission, and The Freeman Foundation.
+Additional grant funding has been awarded by Vermont Housing & Conservation Board, USDA Rural Development, Northern Borders Regional Commission, The Vermont Division for Historic Preservation, and The Freeman Foundation.
 The Town will continue to seek grant funding for the project.

 We are always seeking volunteer support for covered bridge related projects.
 Have your name added to the project list!
 We will send out an email of upcoming opportunities to help with hands-on projects, planning for fundraising, and events at the bridge sites.